jeff4/bionotes.github.io/_comp/sed.md

 ## 9/09
 * More observations
 * Again, if using curly braces inside the script, **do not** use single quotes to encapsulate teh sed script the way you would on the command line.
 Single quotes not needed.
-* Also, whitespace is mostly ignored.
+Also, whitespace is mostly ignored.
 So you can format all the expressions in a single line separated by semicolons (;).
 Or have each expression parsed out onto each of its own lines:w

+## 3/27/2024
+* To grep for files of the form '68-temp.md', '69-competitors', just type `ls | grep 6.-`.
+B/c `.` refers to a single character of any value, followed by the literal `-`.